-This division includes the County Auditor, the Executive Administration Department, and the Human Resources Department, and the Budgets & Special Projects Department.
+This division includes the County Auditor, the Executive Administration Department, the Human Resources Department, and the Budgets & Special Projects Department.

 Click here to see an Organizational Chart of the Executive Division

 The Executive Administration Department is an operational support group within the Harris County Auditor's Office.
 The Department reports to the County Auditor's Executive Assistant.
 The services provided are: